-The students expressed satisfaction with their choice of major and cite that they see the world differently because of their study of art.
+All students expressed satisfaction with their choice of major and cite that they see the world differently because of their study of art.
 All felt that they were challenged.

 All believe that their professors were knowledgeable and willing to share ideas, time and energy with them.
-Each stated that they would like to see more students enrolled as majors as does the institution.
-One student cited their desire to see more instructors.
+Two would like to see more students enrolled as majors as does the institution.
+One student cited their desire to see more professors.

-Without exception, students feel that the condition of the building (Burris Hall) hinders their studies and production of art.
+Without exception, students feel that the condition of the building (Burris Hall) greatly affected their performance.
+Each has stated that the improvements have helped them in their studies.
+Further comments praise the adequate studio space that they were given to produce their exhibitions.